hyzhak/ollama-mcp-server/memory-bank/progress.md

 - Stdio transport is fully functional for CLI/stdio integration.
 - OpenAI-compatible chat completion is supported.
 - Configurable endpoint, timeout, and temperature via environment variables.
-- Robust error handling and streaming output (buffered for MCP compatibility).
+- Robust error handling.
+- "run" tool returns the full response only after completion (no streaming in stdio mode).
 - Modern MCP SDK and ollama-js integration with type-safe handlers.

 ## What's Left to Build

 - Comprehensive automated tests for all MCP tools.
 - HTTP/SSE transport for remote/multi-client access.
+- Streaming support for "run" tool and other tools (pending HTTP/SSE transport).
 - Advanced diagnostics and logging.
 - Documentation for advanced usage and troubleshooting.
 - Continuous integration setup for automated builds and tests.